robdavid/genutil-go/README.md

 #### Mutability over slices

-In order to support mutability over slices, especially the removal of elements, the iterator needs to operate on a pointer to a slice; the removal of an element may lead to reallocation of the slice to a new location.
+In order to support mutability over slices, the iterator needs to operate on a pointer to a slice; the removal of an element may lead to reallocation of the slice at a new location.
 The following example builds a slice of integers from 0...9 (inclusive), and runs a mutable iterator over it, deleting elements that are odd, whilst dividing even numbers by 2.

 ```go
 s := slices.Range(0, 10)